 - Facilitate the transition to next-generation technologies through sector-based restrictions.

-These provisions—most notably, the EPA non-refillable cylinder ban—are currently being challenged by several industry groups, including ACCA, HARDI, among others.
+These provisions—most notably, the EPA non-refillable cylinder ban—were successfully challenged by several industry groups, including ACCA, HARDI, among others.
+In fact, in June of 2023, a federal appeals court struck down this portion of the AIM Act on Tues., June 20th.

 What is the EPA’s cylinder ban?

-Here’s a brief overview of what the EPA cylinder ban calls for and when.
-In essence, the EPA has established a two-stage approach for transitioning to refillable cylinders:
+Here’s a brief overview of what the EPA cylinder ban called for and when.
+In essence, the EPA established a two-stage approach for transitioning to refillable cylinders:

 - Compliance date of January 1, 2025 — For importing or filling disposable cylinders